vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

 |----|
 |Conceptual Orientation of Accumulate Ecosystem & Interdependencies

+The [Accumulate network](https://accumulatenetwork.io/) is a delegated proof-of-stake blockchain network organized around digital identities called Accumulate Digital Identifiers (ADIs).
+Other key features include a multi-chain architecture through the use of sub-chains, human-readable addresses, and user assignable key hierarchies for customizable security settings.

-The [Accumulate network](https://accumulatenetwork.io/) is a layer 1 blockchain network and ACME is its native utility token (similar to ETH).
-The Accumulate Network has its token economy with users acquiring ACME on the open market/ earning it from staking.
-Usage burns the token and adds it to the token reserve which issues them as staking rewards to stakers.
-The [Accumulate Bridge](https://bridge.accumulatenetwork.io/mint) enables the bridging ACME between Ethereum and Accumulate by issuing wACME.
-[Accumulated Finance](https://accumulated.finance/) is a platform for liquid staking on Ethereum for wACME and allows the user to stake wACME tokens by earning underlying yield while having a liquid representation in stACME tokens.
+ACME is its native asset (similar to ETH).
+Users can acquire ACME on the open market or earn it from staking.
+Usage burns the token and adds it to the token reserve where it can be issued again as staking rewards.
+The [Accumulate Bridge](https://bridge.accumulatenetwork.io/mint) enables users to bridge ACME from Accumulate to Ethereum where it is represented as the WACME ERC-20 token.

+[Accumulated Finance](https://accumulated.finance/) is a DeFi application on Ethereum for staking WACME which allows the user to stake for stACME and earn yield.
+This allows users to reap the benefits of staking ACME without leaving Ethereum.
+Staking is liquid, so users can redeem their stACME for WACME at any time.

 ### Assets